turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is an Object, and how is it different from an Array in Javascript?

-Objects, like arrays, are used to store data, however you could say that it is used to store more complex data such as: strings, arrays, integers, and even functions.
-Another difference is that you use strings to call data, whereas in arrays a number is used to call data.
+Objects, like arrays, are used to store data, however you could say that it is used to store more complex data such as a combination of strings, arrays, integers, and even functions.
+Another difference is that you use a key to call data, whereas in arrays a number is used to call data.

 1. In the space below, create an Object stored to a variable named `petStore`.
 This object should hold an inventory of items and the number of that item that you might find at a pet store.

-var petStore = {
+var petStore = {1: "catFood", 2: "Litter", 3: "Toy", 4: "Treats", 5: "catNip"};

-  sections: ["Reptile", "Fish", "Rodent", "Cat", "Dog"],

-}

 1. Given the following `states = {"CO": "Colorado", "IA": "Iowa", "OK": "Oklahoma"}`, how would you access the value `"Iowa"`?

-states.IA;
+console.log(states["IA"]);

 1. How would you add a new property to that object with a key of `"MN"` and a value of `"Minnesota"`?

-states.MN = "Minnesota";
+states.push({"MN": "Minnesota"});

   console.log(states)